dgoppenheimer/pymol-notes/content/MD-simulations/making-it-rain.md

 Before I start running MD simulations in Colab, I will start with some Colab-Jupyter tutorials outlined in the paper by Engelberger et al. (2021) [^2].
 These tutorials are available from the [Cloud-based Tutorials on Structural Bioinformatics github repository](https://github.com/pb3lab/ibm3202).

+Also see this blog: [New paper describes Google Colab notebooks to efficiently run molecular dynamics simulations of proteins](https://towardsdatascience.com/new-preprint-describes-google-colab-notebook-to-efficiently-run-molecular-dynamics-simulations-of-9b317f0e428c)

 ## PyRosetta notebooks

 ### PyRosetta Google Drive Setup